Emerson da Luz

-Emerson dos Santos da Luz (born 11 July 1982 in Mindelo) is a Cape Verdean footballer who currently plays for Canelas 2010.
+Emerson dos Santos da Luz (born 11 July 1982) is a Cape Verdean former professional footballer who played as a midfielder.

 Career

+Emerson was born in Mindelo.
 He played a total of 37 games and scored 3 goals in the Portugal top division Primeira Liga while playing for Estrela da Amadora and Beira-Mar.
 His only experience outside Portugal is in the Romanian top division Liga I at Gloria Bistriţa.